 - Young Friends General Meeting (YFGM)

-This is a newly forming group thinking about our Quaker ministry on mental health.
-Its work might involve campaigning, speaking out and looking at wider issues in society.
+A newly forming group, looking at our Quaker ministry on mental health.
+Friends are exploring and reflecting, speaking out and campaigning, thinking about wider issues in society.

 Mental health in our meetings leaflet